mariahw4/09-professional-README-generator/ExampleREADME.md

   Specifications for contributions to the project are contained within this section.
   For additional information on contribution policy please contact me using either method in Questions section.

-    If you want to contribute you can go to the linked github and fork the repo
+    In order to contribute simply go to the linked github profile and fork the repo

   ## Tests:
-    There were no tests for this specific project
+    There were no tests for this project

   ## Questions:
-    I would like to continue to refine the project for future use, making it simple and more readable!
+    I would like to continue to expand and include more questions

   If you have further questions please don't hesitate to reach out to me:
 * GitHub Username: mariahw4